To get your "How to Overcome Shyness: Mega guide",

 Being shy can ruin our chances of making new friends, being comfortable at social events, and even getting a raise or promotion.
 When we’re shy in the workplace, it’s easy to get passed up for more outgoing personalities.

-(Overcome shyness, build confidence, and improve all of your relationships.
+(How to overcome shyness, build confidence, and improve all of your relationships.
 Click here for info.)

 The American Psychological Association defines it as: